grey-fish/grey-fish.github.io/Natas/Level7.md

 A Simple exercise in Path Traversal Vulnerability

 ## Quest
-We are present with a simple web page, with two link "Home" and "About".
+We are presented with a simple web page, with two links "Home" and "About".

 ![Level 7 Image](./images/Level7.png)